staten-island-tech/unit-2-data-types-DennisMilke/data.md

 - Calculate the total that needs to be paid
 - Print the f string after the user has input data
 # Lists
-These ints and floats can be stored in lists to let you manage complexitymore easily.
+These ints and floats can be stored in lists to let you manage complexity more easily.
 Try the following code and check the output.
 ```python
 values = [1,2.23,5,7,2,30,15]
 print(values)